TomatOrg/TomatoDotNet/README.md

 - Full support for struct types
 - Full support for interface types
   - Implemented using Fat-Pointers and implicitly casting as needed
+  - Casting down from one interface/object to another is essentially zero cost (offseting the vtable of the parent)
 - Full support for managed references
   - Supports locals, fields and array elements
 - Full support for boxing/unboxing
+  - Including Nullable
 - Full support for Generics (Type and Methods)
 - Full support for delegates and multicast delegates
   - Missing some corelib methods to make them fully work